Proulx-S/utilities-dev/fMRI_preprocAndRegister/README.md

 https://orcid.org/0000-0003-1709-3277

 ## Instructions
-These scripts are not well catered.
+Requires Afni and Freesurfer toolboxes.
+Not well catered.
+There may even be missing subfunctions.
 If you have interest, please contact the author, he will be happy to help by building some documentation on the fly here for you.